 HydroLogic team.
 With this acquisition, we see the ability to

-combine our present skills sets and experience with those of Tom
+combine our present skills sets and experience of

 building a great company that acquires, develops and promotes